dcdpr/did-btc1/chapters/Appendix-SMT.md

 The tree can be further optimized as outlined in [The Libra Blockchain](https://diem-developers-components.netlify.app/papers/the-diem-blockchain/2020-05-26.pdf).
 The first optimization collapses empty nodes into a fixed value; this is already defined above where the hash of an empty node is zero.
 The second optimization is to replace subtrees containing exactly one leaf with a single node.
 This reduces the tree size significantly to a depth of approximately *log2(n)*, where *n* is the number of leaves.

-Doing this violates the requirement that the starting point be deterministic; the verifier would have to know every occupied index to infer the starting point for the DID of interest.
-It also requires that non-updates be included, as it would otherwise be impossible to prove non-inclusion, and the nonce is still required so that updates are indistinguishable from non-updates.
+Doing this violates the requirement that the path be trivially deterministic; the verifier would have to know every occupied index to infer the path to the root for the DID of interest.
+It also requires that non-updates be included, as it would otherwise be impossible to prove non-inclusion (there would be no path at all), and the nonce is still required so that updates are indistinguishable from non-updates.

-Mitigating the deterministic index issue is accomplished by setting the value to the hash of index concatenated with the the hash value provided by the DID controller.
+Mitigating the deterministic path issue may accomplished by including the original index (the hash of the DID) in the determination of the value of the node, i.e., `hash(index + hash(nonce ^ hash(btc1Update)))` or `hash(index + hash(nonce))`.
 The end result is this (note that the positions of nodes Hash1001 and Hash11 are reversed due to the Mermaid layout algorithm):

 ```mermaid
 flowchart TD